-Scissor lifts are a regular sight at construction sites and in warehouse, retail and manufacturing operations.
+Scissor lifts are a regular sight at construction sites and in warehouses, retail, and manufacturing operations.
 Like all machinery, their purpose is to provide speed and convenience to workplace processes.
 It is effectively a motorized scaffolding that gives considerable flexibility to persons who need to work at heights and quickly move from one place to another.

 Nevertheless, scissor lifts do pose a major hazard in the event of an accident.
 The lifts can be raised dozens of feet in the air and a fall is equivalent to falling from a multistory building.
 Hundreds of Americans are killed or injured each year due to scissor lift accidents.

-According to the Occupational Safety and Health Administration (OSHA), most deaths or injuries from scissor lift accidents are a result of poor positioning, lack of stabilization or the absence of fall protection.
-The worksite must therefore be assessed for all potential hazards before the scissor lift is deployed.
+According to the Occupational Safety and Health Administration (OSHA), most deaths or injuries from scissor lift accidents are a result of poor positioning, lack of stabilization, or the absence of fall protection.
+Therefore, the worksite must be assessed for all potential hazards before the scissor lift is deployed.
 Equipment operation must be restricted to trained workers only.

 Employers must ensure the lift platform has guardrails, that workers stand on the platform itself and never on the guardrails and that the lift is positioned close to the workspace to discourage workers from leaning.
 Best practice dictates that scissor lifts operate in clear, isolated surroundings to minimize the risk of another vehicle or equipment colliding with it.

-Hardesty, Tyde, Green & Ashton, P.A.
-Experience Jacksonville Workers’ Compensation Lawyer
+Hardesty, Tyde, Green, Ashton & Clifton, P.A.
+Experienced Jacksonville Workers’ Compensation Lawyers

-Hardesty, Tyde, Green & Ashton, P.A. has successfully represented a diverse range of Jacksonville clients on workplace injury compensation and are in an ideal position to serve you.
+Hardesty, Tyde, Green, Ashton & Clifton, P.A. has successfully represented a diverse range of Jacksonville clients on workplace injury compensation and are in an ideal position to serve you.
 When you file for workers’ compensation, it is crucial that you cover all your bases from the start.